7 Things To Think About When Investing

 On the bright side, the Singapore Deposit Insurance Corporation protects owners of life insurance and general insurance from failure of the insurer, provided the insurer is licensed in Singapore by the Monetary Authority of Singapore.
 So you have much less to worry about when buying plans from such insurers.

 Taking your first steps into investing need not be daunting.
-One way to do this is to consider investment-linked plans, like Income’s WealthLink, Invest Flex or AstraLink.
+Among the best tips for investing for beginners is to consider investment-linked plans in Singapore, like Income’s WealthLink, Invest Flex, Invest Flex Vantage, or AstraLink.
 Or, if you don’t want to take this journey alone, you can always speak to an Income advisor for help.
-They’ll assist you in reviewing your financial goals and taking the right steps to grow your wealth.
+In addition to personalised investment advice, they’ll assist you in reviewing your financial goals and taking the right steps to grow your wealth.

 Investments are subject to investment risks including the possible loss of the principal amount invested.
 Before committing to the minimum investment period, you may want to consider how long is your investment expectations or needs and whether you are able to keep up with the premium payment should your financial situation changed.
 Past performance, as well as the prediction, projection or forecast on the economy, securities markets or the economic trends of the markets are not necessarily indicative of the future or likely performance of the ILP sub-fund.
 The performance of the ILP sub-fund is not guaranteed and the value of the units in the ILP sub-fund and the income accruing to the units, if any, may fall or rise.
 A product summary and product highlights sheet(s) relating to the ILP sub-fund are available and can be obtained from your insurance advisor or online at www.income.com.sg/funds.
 A potential investor should read the product summary and product highlights sheet(s) before deciding whether to subscribe for units in the ILP sub-fund.